KiraCore/liquidity-program/LIP_3.1/README.md

 Create an AWS S3 bucket and copy the files in build folder.
 Make the S3 bucket public and access via url.

+## - Development

+Data mock can be found in the `/src/hooks/test.json`.
+To enable testing using data mock navigate to `/src/hooks/useAuctionData.ts` and switch to the `LOCAL TESTING` in the `fetchData` code block.

+Time frames utilize UNIX Timestamp, `https://www.epochconverter.com` can be used to mock data.